Splash into better hearing with our waterproof** solutions!

 While prescription hearing aids tend to cost more than some OTC hearing aids or other types of amplifiers, there are affordable hearing aid options.
 Miracle-EarEASY™ solutions offer affordable hearing aids in both RIC and BTE styles to meet your hearing loss needs and your budget.

 Hearing aids and insurance have a complicated relationship, and nearly everyone’s situation is unique.
 Hearing aid insurance coverage depends greatly on your insurance provider, the details of your personal plan and the state you live in.
-Still, it is relatively rare for insurance to cover the entire cost of hearing aids for adults.
+Check with your insurance provider to see if you have coverage for hearing aids.

-The Miracle-Ear Foundation’s Gift of Soundprogram provides free hearing aids to low-income individuals who otherwise cannot afford them.
-With the help of an HCP at their nearest Miracle-Ear center, Gift of SoundTM recipients are provided with hearing healthcare services personalized to their needs—free of charge.
+The Miracle-Ear Foundation’s Gift of Sound™ program provides free hearing aids to low-income individuals who otherwise cannot afford them.
+With the help of an HCP at their nearest Miracle-Ear center, Gift of SoundTM recipients are provided with hearing healthcare services personalized to their needs — free of charge.
 Additionally, all Gift of SoundTM recipients also receive the same 3-year warranty and free aftercare and check-ins offered by the Miracle-Ear Advantage.

 The Foundation serves people of all ages with all degrees of hearing loss, who have significantly limited incomes.
 Review the Miracle-Ear Foundation eligibility requirements to find out if you could benefit from this care.